My Account

 Early in your career, retirement saving is like a game of checkers: Earn more, invest more, repeat.
 As you think about transitioning to retirement, planning becomes more like chess and should be more strategic.
 Your goals in this “game"?
 Plan for your money to outlast you and create a retirement income stream to live on.

-If you want to stop working at age 65, financial experts suggest retirement planning for an additional 30 to 35 years—in other words, estimate that you still have about a third of your life ahead of you.
+If you want to stop working at age 65, financial experts suggest planning for an additional 30 to 35 years in retirement—in other words, estimate that you still have about a third of your life ahead of you.
+(Learn more about longevity risk.)

 It may sound daunting, sure.
 But long-term planning can go a long way toward helping you stay at the top of your retirement game: namely, creating sufficient retirement income.

 How can you plan to have your money last?
 One common way to plan for retirement income is to use the “bucket strategy.”
-Here’s how it works: Divide your portfolio into two to six buckets for shorter- and longer-term goals: now, soon and later.
+Here’s how it works: You divide your portfolio into specific buckets for shorter- and longer-term goals: now, soon and later.

 3 green buckets labeled Now 1 to 5 years, Soon 6 to 15 years and Later 16 to 30 years.

-The “now” bucket includes money needed over the next one to five years.
-It’s used to cover expenses needed beyond any income you have coming in at the time, such as Social Security, rentals, pensions, or part-time income.
+The “now” bucket includes money needed over the first one to five years of retirement.
+It’s used to cover expenses needed beyond any income you have coming in at the time, such as Social Security, rentals, pensions or part-time income.

 How Does the Bucket Strategy Work?

-The bucket strategy helps you plan for immediate monthly income in retirement, while helping you plan for future years.
+Each bucket should have a set degree of liquidity and risk.
+Money in shorter-term buckets would need to be more readily available than longer-term buckets.
+This helps you plan for immediate monthly income in retirement while helping you plan for future years.
 Investments in your longer-term buckets will eventually be moved to shorter-term buckets, helping you convert retirement savings into income.

-Here are some income sources that you may already have and others to consider for your bucket strategy in retirement.
+Here are some income sources you may already have and others to consider to complement a bucket strategy in retirement.

 Social Security Benefits